 Those moments themselves may be fleeting, but they leave a lasting impression.
-A genuine moment truly boosts the customer experience.
-And customer experience is predicted to be the key brand differentiator by 2020.
+A genuine moment, and genuine marketing, truly boosts the customer experience and strengthens your customer interactions.

 Today's consumers have endless options, and they expect you to compete for their brand love.
 And as human attention spans get shorter, we have to work harder to stand out.
 That's why forging a genuine connection is so important: Sharing personal, emotional experiences with your customers will secure their loyalty over the long term.

 To start creating genuine moments, think of your customer as a friend.
 You celebrate your friends, empathize with them, listen to them: You show them that you value them as people.
 Treating your customers that way will create those genuine moments that build connection.

 Essentially, you as a brand have to act like—and be like—a human.

 That can be daunting; after all, a brand isn't actually a person.
 But if the humans who represent the brand act like humans and friends, then that's how customers will see you.
 They'll defend you when you have hard times, celebrate when you accomplish something, and thank you for being a good brand.

 If you have been trying to forge personal connections with customers and finding it an uphill battle, the problem could be data-related.
 Either you're a small company with too little data and too few people to act on that data, or you're a big company with too much of both and a lot of competition for dollars and strategic priorities.